fmatthew5876/stdcxx-bitops/proposal/draft.md

 Saturated arithmetic is useful in digital signal processing applications \[[EmbedGuru01](#EmbedGuru01)\].
 It is also provided as a hardware instruction on some machines.
-In our efforts to better expose hardware features, we have included saturated addition and subtraction functions in this proposal.
+In our efforts to better expose hardware features, we have included basic saturated arithmetic functions in this proposal.

 #### List of Functions

     //SATurated ADDition
     template <class integral_l, class integral_r>
-    constexpr auto satadd(integral_l l, integral_r r) noexcept -&gt; decltype(l + r);
+    constexpr auto satadd(integral_l l, integral_r r) noexcept -> decltype(l + r);

 * *Returns:* `l + r`
 * *Remarks:* On overflow, will return `std::numeric_limits<decltype(l + r)>::max()`